ATV Winch Draining the Battery – What Is Normal and Not?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-It’s not uncommon that ATV owners are surprised by how fast their new electric winch is draining the battery.
-Even when everything is working as it’s supposed to, the battery-drain from normal winching may be of such a rate that it raises a suspicion that something is not right.
+It’s not uncommon for ATV owners to be surprised by how fast their new electric winch drains the battery.
+Even when everything is working as it’s supposed to, the battery drain from normal winching may be so high that it raises a suspicion that something is wrong.

 A couple of really long and hard pulls or 20-30 seconds of continuous pulling may be enough to drain the battery to such a level that it no longer has enough power to start the bike.

 ATV winches draw a lot of power when they are under full load.
-Much more so than the ATV’s own charging system can provide, which is typically only around 25 amps.
+Much more so than the ATV’s built-in charging system can provide, which is typically only around 25 amps.

 Rated winch